All Episodes

 The test kits are now being distributed.

-They were a little slow with the test kits, apparently didn't have them prepared.
+They were a little slow with the test kits, apparently, didn't have them prepared.

 And the president, we identified this virus, World Health Organization, December 30.

-They knew there was a virus in the Wuhan province area of China on December 30th of last year.
+They knew there was a virus in the Wuhan Province area of China on December 30th of last year.

-They identified it as corona January 7th this year.
+They identified it as Corona January 7th this year.

-And that has now been expanded out to other countries with higher incidences of this disease spreading to prevent infection in America.
+On January 31st, the travel ban went into effect, followed by the quarantine, and that has now been expanded out to other countries with higher incidences of this disease spreading to prevent infection in America.

-Test kits going out.
+Now the money's appropriated, test kits going out.

 What else should the president be doing that he's not doing?